opentracing/opentracing.io/spec.md

 At a minimum, all platforms require OpenTracing implementations to support two formats: the "split text" format and the "split binary" format.
 The "split" refers to two common components of propagated spans:

 1. The core identifying information for the `Span`, referred to as the "tracer state" (for example, in Dapper this would include a `trace_id`, a `span_id`, and a bitmask representing the sampling status for the given trace)
-1. Any trace attributes (per `Span`'s ability to set trace attributes that propagate across process boundaries)
+1. Any Baggage (per `Span`'s ability to set Baggage items that propagate across process boundaries)

 The "text" and "binary" designations refer to two flavors of encoding: